:max_bytes(150000):strip_icc()/SPR-HOME-13-best-kitchen-sets-for-kids-3256105-recirc-3447ee2f20ec48218b73976039d11af1.jpg)

 Affordable

-Loaded with tons of accessories, this set allows your child to do everything from serving their favorite meal to pouring you a pretend cup of coffee.
-They can even separate their recyclables.
+Loaded with tons of accessories, this set from Step2 allows your child to do everything from serving their favorite meal to pouring you a pretend cup of coffee.
+They can even separate their recyclables for a lesson on helping the environment.
 There are two separate stove sections, which include lights and sounds and a play sink in the middle.
-While there isn’t a ton of storage beyond the oven and fridge, this set does include an adorable window.
+While there isn’t a ton of storage beyond the oven and fridge, this set does feature hooks for hanging utensils, cups, or even an apron.

 Price at time of publish: $100